youngbryanyu/simple-app-config/README.md

 If the path specified by `environment variable` is invalid, the module will attempt to search the `.env` directory to find the `.env` file matching the environment.

 ## Config API
+API reference for the `Config` which is used to retrieve values from the configuration files and convert them to the target type.

 ### configure(configOptions?: ConfigOptions): void
 Sets up the module, which involves the following steps :